Zezombye/blog/articles/best-move.md

 The only two things that matter are the current position and the time left on the clock.

 This is what determines the best move on the board.

+The absurdity of the human condition is that the hardest thing isn't to know the best move, but to make the best move.

 ## A solution for analysis paralysis